The Daily (podcast): Spinoff TV series

 The success of the podcast led to a weekly documentary series The Weekly on FX, with its first episode airing on June 2, 2019.
 Initially, The Weekly was a narrative investigative journalism docuseries covering recent topical news and cultural stories, which later lead into longer documentaries, as The New York Times Presents.

 Reception

 Started in January 2017, The Daily became a noted success for the Times; TheStreet described it as "a phenomenon, an out-of-the-blue hit."
 It had 3.8 million individual listeners by August 2017, and was regularly in the top ten most-listened podcasts by autumn 2017.
 The New Yorker attributed this success, in part, to the podcast's "conversational and intimate" tone, which made news more accessible, and to Barbaro's "idiosyncratic intonation" (he is known to say "hmm" after interesting commentary from guests, a habit that has generated much online commentary from listeners).

 The podcast began being syndicated to radio by American Public Media in 2018.
-As of June 2018, the podcast receives 1.1 million downloads every weekday, and 2 millions in January 2020.
+As of June 2018, the podcast receives 1.1 million downloads every weekday, and 2 million in January 2020.
 It was recognized as the Webby Voice of the Year, a Special Achievement award at the 2020 Webby Awards.
+In November 2024, Apple announced that the podcast was the No.1 most popular show on Apple Podcasts platform in 2024.